- gas (n.1)

 Hunc spiritum, incognitum hactenus, novo nomine gas voco ("This vapor, hitherto unknown, I call by a new name, 'gas.'"
 [Helmont, Ortus Medicinae]

 Modern scientific sense began 1779, with later secondary specialization to "combustible mix of vapors" (1794, originally coal gas); "anesthetic" (1894, originally nitrous oxide); and "poison gas" (1900).
 Meaning "intestinal vapors" is from 1882.
 "The success of this artificial word is unique" [Weekley].
 Slang sense of "empty talk" is from 1847; slang meaning "something exciting or excellent" first attested 1953, from earlier hepster slang gasser in the same sense (1944).
 Gas also meant "fun, a joke" in Anglo-Irish and was used so by Joyce (1914).
+Gas-works is by 1817.
 Gas-oven is from 1851 as a kitchen appliance; gas-stove from 1848.

 - gas (v.)